Table of Contents

 What Happens if Someone Else is Driving My Car and Gets in an Accident?

-It’s always imperative for you to know that risks are included before letting someone borrow your car.
-That’s why, most car owners usually don’t just let someone borrow their car without a written agreement, especially when things such as accidents occur.
+If you let another person drive your car and they cause an accident, you must claim with your own insurance provider.
+Your policy covers medical costs, property damage, and other expenses.
+It’s always imperative for you to know that risks are included before letting someone borrow your car; most car owners usually let someone borrow their car without a written agreement, mainly when things such as accidents occur.

 Is My Friend Insured if He Drives My Car?

-Even if the individual driving your car has their own insurance, your insurance will often be the principal payment for any damages caused by your vehicle.
+Even if the individual driving your car has their insurance, your insurance will often be the principal payment for any damages caused by your vehicle.
 However, before your insurance would pay, the individual driving your automobile must be proven legally at fault.

 Can Someone Else Drive My Financed Car?